-When using the Multi Picture function (see page 16), the Active Picture selection will be shown as in the example below:
+Note: When using the Multi Picture function (see page 17), if the connected display supports Active Picture (see page 18) its selection will be in the panel as shown in the example below:

 Use this to select which Active Picture is going to have the Picture Mode settings applied.
 Different Picture Modes can be applied to each Picture.